Opportunities to meet and speak with employers

 More about preparing for job fairs and career fairs.

-If your department or college hosts fairs, research the details on the fair website and learn about the employers attending and what they are seeking in terms of major, academic level, and type of job.
+For any fair, research the details on the fair website and learn about the employers attending and what they are seeking in terms of major, academic level, and type of job.
 Know the dress code, and research employers in advance.
 Never walk up to a representative and say, “what does your company do?”
 Do introduce yourself and state why you are interested in that organization.

 If you don’t feel ready to attend a career fair, check into the possibility of volunteering.
-Most fairs need many student volunteers.
+Most in-person fairs need many student volunteers.
 Having a purpose at the fair, such as helping employers carry their materials or delivering water to employer booths, can help you experience the environment without pressure, and enable you to see employers as human beings.

 - The On-Campus Interview (OCI) Program is separate and different from interviews that might occur as part of a career fair, often the day after the fair.

 - Through the On-Campus Interview (OCI) Program, hundreds of employers schedule interview dates that occur throughout many weeks of both fall and spring semester.
 Students apply for these interviews by submitting your resume in advance and waiting to learn if you are selected by the employer for an interview.
-The application and sign-up process is done in Hokies4Hire.
+The application and sign-up process is done in Handshake.